 Boy was I surprised when I saw the same settings and same UI at login.

 I was even more surprised when I noticed that even though UI was the same, I had no problems with it.

-Everything seemed logical, I guess it’s small fonts and a lot of grey color that affected my judgement (just a joke)
+Everything seemed logical, I guess it’s small fonts and a lot of grey color that affected my judgment (just a joke)

 When you log in with prtg default credentials: prtgadmin / prtgadmin you are presented with Start Guru

-Start guru guids you with first steps, like entering credentials, IP range, types of monitoring…. everything that is needed so that you can easily
+Start guru guides you with first steps, like entering credentials, IP range, types of monitoring…. everything that is needed so that you can easily

 start with monitoring.